Lewis Ginter: Real estate

-Although Ginter had lived in Richmond for several decades, he did not purchase his first home until 1876.
-He invited his sister, Jane Arents, and three of her daughters, Grace, Joanna, and Minnie, to live with him at 405 East Cary Street.
-In 1891, he completed construction of a freestyle, Richardsonian Romanesque mansion in an elite neighborhood at 901 West Franklin Street.
-In modern times, the structure became property of Virginia Commonwealth University and it was known as the "Ginter House."
-In September 2020, the University’s Board of Visitors voted to "de-commemorate" several buildings on campus named for members of the Confederacy, including Ginter's home.

-The house is now simply known as the "VCU Administration Building".
+In 1876, after living in Richmond for several decades, Ginter purchased his first home at 405 East Cary Street, where he lived with his sister, Jane Arents, and three of her daughters, Grace, Joanna, and Minnie.
+In 1891, he completed construction of a Richardsonian Romanesque mansion at 901 West Franklin Street, a fashionable neighborhood in Richmond.
+The house was later acquired by Virginia Commonwealth University as the "Ginter House."
+In September 2020, the University’s Board of Visitors voted to de-commemorate and rename several buildings on campus named for individuals associated with the Confederacy, including Ginter's home.
+The house is now known as the "VCU Administration Building".

-Ginter was inspired by the suburban developments in Melbourne and Sydney that he visited on one of many business trips marketing for Allen & Ginter.
-Beginning in 1888, Ginter and John Pope began assembling large tracts of land just north of Richmond in Henrico County, with the intention of developing an upscale streetcar suburb.
-Their purchases included part of the original Westbrook Plantation, which they developed into their own country estate.
+Ginter was inspired by the suburban developments he saw in Australia on business trips marketing for Allen & Ginter.
+Beginning in 1888, Ginter and his associate John Pope (see below) began assembling tracts of land just north of Richmond in Henrico County, with the intention of developing an upscale streetcar suburb.
+Their purchases included part of the former Westbrook Plantation, which they developed into their own country estate.
 Ginter's renovated and enlarged Westbrook house included a private barbershop.
 An outbuilding featured an automated, one-lane bowling alley.
-Ginter and Pope divided the large swaths of land into residential plots and provided many extravagant amenities, such as fresh artesian wells, tile sewer lines, roads covered with crushed stone, and the extension of the Richmond Union Passenger Railway, the nation's first large-scale electric streetcar system.
+Ginter and Pope divided the large swaths of land into residential plots and provided many amenities, such as artesian wells, tile sewer lines, roads covered with crushed stone, and the extension of the Richmond Union Passenger Railway, the nation's first large-scale electric streetcar system.
 The neighborhood, known as Ginter Park, attracted the Union Theological Seminary and was eventually annexed to the City of Richmond.
 Ginter also laid the groundwork for several adjoining neighborhoods, including Bellevue Park and Sherwood Park.
-He established the Lakeside Wheel Club in 1895, and Lakeside Park in 1896.
+He established the Lakeside Wheel Club in 1895 and Lakeside Park in 1896.

-Always eager to improve Richmond, Ginter hired famed architects Carrère and Hastings in 1892 to design a world-class hotel known as the Jefferson.
-An estimated 5 to 10 million dollars was invested in the realization of the hotel before it opened on October 31, 1895.
+In 1892, Ginter hired architects Carrère and Hastings to design the Jefferson Hotel.
+An estimated 5 to 10 million dollars were invested before it opened on October 31, 1895.
 Ginter commissioned Edward V. Valentine to create a life-size sculpture of Thomas Jefferson from Carrara marble to be displayed as the centerpiece of the upper lobby.
-Additional novelties included exotic palm trees from Central and South America, numerous antiques, Turkish and Russian baths, electric elevators, and for a brief period, alligators in the lobby fountain.
-Not only did the Jefferson become an icon of Ginter's dedication to his adopted city, it symbolized Richmond's growing post-war prosperity.
+Additional novelties included then-exotic palm trees from Central and South America, numerous antiques, Turkish and Russian baths, electric elevators, and, for a brief period, alligators in the lobby fountain.